The Old Way

 Loren takes pride in the millennia steeped history of jewelry making at the core of her creations.
 It allows her to offer an experience of truly handmade, of legacy, in a time when this method for jewelry making and knowledge is disappearing.

 A look inside our process.
 Granulation is an ancient art form originating more than 5000 years ago.
-Loren uses granulation in a new way, treating the microspheres of gold as texture, to create silk surfaces on clean modern forms.
+Loren modernizes granulation, treating the microspheres of gold as texture, to create silk surfaces on clean modern forms.

 Link By Link

 Handmade chain is a passion for Loren.
 Our chains are the same that have been made for over 4000 years and are represented in the galleries of world renowned museums.
 It is a labor intensive process to individually make and weave thousands of links, but nothing compares to a handwoven chain once you have felt the weight and experienced the structure soften with wear.

 Shown Cable Mini Link Chain

 We are honored to carry on this technique that is believed to have originated in Sumer 5000 years ago.
 It is a delicate dance of finding the perfect temperature + just the right amount of time = a bond.
 The difficulty of mastering this technique has caused it to become scarcely practiced today.
 When mastered, it becomes a beautiful element to subtly decorate the surface.
 Our challenge is to reimagine this ancient technique, to make its application relevant in today’s aesthetic.